bendbennett/JWT/README.md

 * provide an absolute location of public and private keys within the file system
 * contain the actual text of the key

-### Creation of public and private keys for use with asymmetric algorithims
+### Creation of public and private keys for use with asymmetric algorithms

-If `ES256`, `ES384` or `ES512` algorithims are to be used then the private and public keys can be generated as follows:
+If `ES256`, `ES384` or `ES512` algorithms are to be used then the private and public keys can be generated as follows:

 #### ES256
 ``` bash